 Run the vegetables through the juicer, pour over ice into two glasses, and serve!

 Farmers market juice with tomatoes, cucumbers, bell pepper, and celery

 - 4 stalks celery

 - 1 medium cucumber

-- 1 medium red, yellow, or orange bell pepper stem removed
+- 1 medium red bell pepper or yellow or orange, stem removed

 - 1 clove garlic peeled (Optional)

 - Process the tomatoes, celery, cucumber, and bell pepper through the juicer.